arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 All of them had a `return` statement inside a block.
 But in the end none of them were callbacks so I didn't have to change anything.

 BTW, all of that - not not needed if you have very good code coverage and you can just rely on test failures to bring broken code to your attention after Rails upgrade.

+## Read more

+If you enjoyed that story, [subscribe to our newsletter](http://arkency.com/newsletter).
+We share our everyday struggles and solutions for building maintainable Rails apps which don't surprise you.

+Also worth reading:

+* [Could we drop Symbols from Ruby?](/could-we-drop-symbols-from-ruby/) - one of the most controversial posts of 2017, don't know why ;)
+* [Why we follow the Rails repo structure in Rails Event Store](/why-we-follow-rails-repo-structure-in-rails-event-store/) - how we started using monorepo approach for our gems which work together.
+* [That one time I used recursion to solve a problem](/that-one-time-i-used-recursion-to-solve-a-problem/) - today I showed you a solution using a recursion.
+I once used such approach also for calculating reminders.
+* [inject vs each_with_object](/inject-vs-each-with-object/) - are you just starting your Ruby journey?
+Make sure to get the difference between `inject` and `each_with_object`.
+They are both useful methods you should know.

+And don't forget to check out our latest book [Domain-Driven Rails](/domain-driven-rails/).
+Especially if you work with big, complex Rails apps.